 Participants may be nominated by their employers or may nominate themselves.

 If you wish to apply for our TSL program, please complete the Expression of Interest form and we will be in touch with any further information or requirements.

 ANZSOG creates and delivers industry-leading educational programs tailored to meet the needs of public sector leaders, who face an array of challenges distinct from those found in private enterprise.Our programs are designed by government, for government, and led by renowned academics and top practitioners from the government and non-government sectors.Our highly interactive TSL program supports public sector managers at senior executive level to develop their strategic leadership capacity.
 The learning environment is engaging and dynamic, with an emphasis on ‘live’ issues that confront governments, within sound conceptual frameworks.

 Our TSL program is tailored to suit the needs of experienced public sector managers who are moving, or have recently moved, to a strategic leadership role at a senior level in government or a not-for-profit organisation.
 The program assists those facing senior executive responsibilities for the first time to make the transition.

 The sponsoring government or agency covers program costs, including tuition fee, subject materials, accommodation and most meals.
-For further information about fees, application forms and application deadlines, contact us.
+For further information about fees, application forms and application deadlines, please complete the Expression of Interest form.

 The ANZSOG experience reaches well beyond the classroom.
 The national and international networks to which you gain access while completing our TSL program will be invaluable throughout your career.
 Our Alumni Program helps participants to maintain and build on their peer-to-peer relationships, creating a broad community of public sector managers from around New Zealand, Australia and internationally.
 This provides an opportunity for ongoing learning and support from peers, greater exposure to different perspectives, and an appreciation of work done, and solutions found, elsewhere.